Skip to content Skip to Menu KAL Accessibility Statement

 by Roy Andries de Groot

 Author Roy Andries de Groot (1910–1983) was a fine writer, journalist, and, by all accounts, a cantankerous, demanding perfectionist.
 Injured during the London Blitz of 1940, he eventually became totally blind but remained a tireless observer of a world he could not see.
-Some of that was through his sense of taste, which led him into a career of writing about food and wine, but he also became a student of natural history—one who appreciated the link between the way that people lived and ate and the world that they inhabited.
+Some of that was through his sense of taste, which led him into a career of writing about food and wine.
+He also became a student of natural history—one who appreciated the link between the way that people lived and ate and the world that they inhabited.

 Shopping Cart